 This process works for consoles so an Xbox player can also set its Mic sensitivity to an optimized level to fix Mic echo.
 Here we talked about all the ways to solve Mic echo in Xbox because there is more than just one way.

 Audio output settings are more like tips and tricks to improve the experience but adjusting the headphone output setting will fix the Mic Echo.

 Here are the steps to change Audio Output Settings.

 - Go to the settings and select Sound and Screen.

 - Select Primary Outport and select DIGITAL OUT.

 - Now select Audio format and Select Bitstream(Dolby)

-The Bitstream is basically a modern way of audio output, the surround sound is much better any many more features so its better to use Bitstream over Linear.
+The Bitstream is basically a modern way of audio output, the surround sound is much better than many more features so it’s better to use Bitstream over Linear.